Call for Proposals

 - good standing under The College of Wooster’s Codes of Academic Integrity and Social Responsibility

-Please see the student application (.docx) for exact proposal requirements.
+Please see the student application (.pdf) for exact proposal requirements.
 Proposals should:

 - Identify what is missing from the individual’s or group’s vocational or career exploration